T-Pau/Joyride/Documentation/Joyride.md

 This program monitors the controllers connected to your Commodore 64 and displays relevant information.
 It supports a wide variety of controllers and adapters.

+Joyride currently does not work on NTSC machines.

 To test the keyboard, use the companion program [Anykey](https://github.com/T-Pau/Anykey).

 The top left window displays the device connected to controller port 1, the top right window controller port 2.
 The bottom window displays the device connected to the user port.